 Staphylococcus aureus infections tend to be more invasive and localised leading to earlier abscess formation; while Streptococcus infections tend to present as diffuse mastitis with focal abscess formation in advanced stages.

-- epidemic type - less common.
-Can be life threatening and is related to methicillin resistant Staphylococcus aureus
+- epidemic type: less common; can be life threatening and is related to methicillin resistant Staphylococcus aureus (MRSA)

 - not ususally done

-- skin and trabecular thickening due to breast edema
+- skin and trabecular thickening due to breast oedema

 - primary modality of choice